MasterZul/Example-Graphic-Web-Lab-Coding/README.md

 ```
 For a Assigment 1, it is example of creating a Mary Brown interactive food menu for online delivery.

-It use Javascript to create a UI logic for the food menu interface.It only a simple food menu where the user can add, update and delete their order.
+It use Javascript to create a UI logic for the food menu interface.
+It only a simple food menu where the user can add, update and delete their order.
 ```